-- Problems with nighttime behaviours, such as sleepwalking, night terrors, bedwetting, or REM behaviour disorders (RBD).
+- Problems with nighttime behaviours.
+These include sleepwalking, night terrors, bedwetting, and REM behaviour disorders (RBD).

-- Conditions such as periodic limb movement disorder, which is repeated muscle twitching of the feet, arms, or legs during sleep.
+- Conditions such as periodic limb movement disorder.
+This is repeated muscle twitching of the feet, arms, or legs during sleep.

 - Seizures that occur at night (nocturnal seizures).

 - Ongoing problems that have not responded to treatment.

 You may be asked to keep a sleep diary before your sleep study.
 Try to follow your normal sleep routine during this time so you won't be too tired or too rested for your sleep test.
 Don't take any naps on the day of your test.